 The U.S. unemployment rate peaked in April 2020 at 14.8%—a level not seen since data collection began in 1948—before declining to a still-high 6.7% in December to close out the year.

 That represents a lot of Americans who will find themselves grappling with taxes on their unemployment benefits during filing season in 2021 for 2020 tax returns.
-The good news is that up to $10,200 of those benefits received in 2020 are tax-free, thanks to the American Rescue Plan Act of 2021.
+The good news is that up to $10,200 of those benefits received in 2020 are tax-free for those who earned less than $150,000 in modified adjusted gross income, thanks to the American Rescue Plan Act (ARPA) of 2021.
 After that point, however, unemployment benefits are taxable income.

 Learn more about taxes on your 2020 unemployment benefits.